dreamgrove/dreamgrove/content/balance/2018-08-10_Balance_Leveling_FAQ.md

 ### Are There Any Useful Items for Leveling?

 If you’re Horde it’s a good idea to have Goblin Glider Kits.
 Otherwise, make sure you have flasks, Skystep Potions, Gunshoes, damage potions, and food such as Bear Tartare and Darkmoon versatility food.
-Tier 21 is not very useful for this leveling strategy.
+Tier 21 is not very useful for this leveling strategy, being worth very little.
 Having a water walking mount is also a huge time saver.

 ### What Azerite Traits Do I Want for Leveling?